genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 ```

 The `transform` function has two parameters:

 - `entityDb` - object to access the underlying Genesis database
 - `input` - object to access the current source row

-The data from the current source row is strongly typed and null safe and in order to be able to read it an accessor must be defined first.
-Since the source data is external it's developer's responsibility to declare an accessor that can read it in a specific type.
+The data from the current source row is strongly typed and null safe.
+In order to be able to read it, an accessor must be defined.
+Since the source data is external, you must declare an accessor that can read it in a specific type.
 Genesis provides the following accessor functions:

 - `stringValue(name: String)`
 - `nullableStringValue(name: String)`
 - `intValue(name: String)`